Are you tech strong?

 Comparing countries, sectors and organisation sizes, the survey revealed:

-• Leaders in China are the most familiar with the five technologies, followed (in order) by Germany, India, the US, France and lastly the UK.
+• Leaders in China are the most familiar with the five technologies, followed (in order) by Germany, India, the US, France and the UK.

 • ERP is the most implemented technology

-• Tech adoption lags in the public sector – 50% of respondents working in the public sector said ‘nothing is happening’ with the five technologies
+• Tech adoption lags in the public sector – 50% of respondents working in the public sector said ‘nothing is happening’ with the five technologies.

 How can we help you?